Chemical weapon proliferation: United States

-The United States has used multiple types of chemical weapons in war and peace time occasions as well as the testing of how chemical weapons will disperse in different climates Operation LAC.
-The police periodically use tear gas against violent protests which is banned from military usage.
-The United States has possessed a stockpile of chemical weapons since World War I. It banned the production or transport of chemical weapons in 1969.
-The U.S. began chemical weapons disposal in the 1960s, first by deep-sea burial.
-By the 1970s, incineration was the disposal method used.
-The use of chemical weapons was renounced in 1991 and the U.S. signed the Chemical Weapons Convention in 1993.
-89.75% of the treaty declared stockpile was destroyed by January 2012.
+The United States has used multiple types of chemical weapons both in war and in testing.
+For example, testing of how various chemical weapons will disperse in different climates and delivery systems during Operation LAC.
+Police forces use CS against violent protests domestically, while use and deployment is banned in military use.
+The United States possessed a stockpile of chemical weapons since World War I. It banned the production or transport of chemical weapons in 1969.
+The U.S. began chemical weapons disposal and destruction in the 1960s, first by deep-sea burial; by the 1970s, incineration was the primary disposal method used.
+The use of chemical weapons was officially renounced in 1991, and the U.S. signed the Chemical Weapons Convention in 1993.
+As of July 7, 2023, the remaining stockpiles of sulfur mustard were announced to be destroyed.

-The United States has destroyed about 90% of the chemical weapons stockpile it declared in 1997, guided by RCRA regulations.
-As of 2012 complete destruction was not expected until 2023.
+The United States has completed destruction of the chemical weapons stockpile it declared in 1997, guided by RCRA regulations.
+As of 2023 complete destruction and deactivation was achieved on July 7, 2023.

 The U.S. policy on the use of chemical weapons is to reserve the right to retaliate.
 First use, or preemptive use, is a violation of stated policy.
 Only the president of the United States can authorize the first retaliatory use.